MD-20880/Conncurrency-lab-2/README.md

 - **Consumer:** Reads an integer from the buffer every 0s-5s.

 The example output below demonstrates the **correct** output.
 Note how a given value in the buffer does not get overwritten until it was read by the consumer.
+The buffer being used is a circular buffer and is printed in the following format `${contents length start_index end_index}`.

 ```bash
 $ go run pc.go